 Talking with artists should be kept to a minimum for the same reason.
-Exceptions to this protocol include community draws where the social atmosphere is more relaxed, and also in communication directly with an instructor, which should always be immediate and warm.
-It is usually considered bad form for students to converse with a model, so interaction with them should be kept light and brief.
+Exceptions to this protocol include community draws where the social atmosphere is more relaxed, and also in communication directly with an instructor, which should be immediate and warm.
+It is considered bad form for students to converse with a model, so interaction with them should be kept light and brief.
 The exception to this is with students who have drawn a model repeatedly and begin to establish an artist/model relationship.

 In other matters, there is nothing that a model can do, male or female, about their reactions to cold (nipples and or goosebumps) but other gender related protocol considerations are always in effect.
 A male must be able to control his state of arousal.
 Period!

-While any male will exhibit different penile states based on room temperature and fullness of bladder, etc., to exhibit a full erection is absolutely verboten.
-In a community draw setting, a male model can expect a serious conversation following such an event.
-In a university setting, such an event may end their employment, suddenly and unilaterally.
-Self control is crucial!
-Guided mental imagery is the easiest and most effective control tool: go somewhere in your mind, specifically and intentionally.
-I go for walks in the forest.
-If that isn't enough, I visualize meeting rabid stray feral dogs alone in the woods!
-Decidedly not sensuous.
-Don't laugh... it works!
-(I'm scared of dogs, lol)
+While any male will exhibit different penile forms based on room temperature and fullness of bladder… to exhibit a full erection is absolutely verboten.
+In a community draw setting, a male model might expect a sober conversation following such an event.
+In a university setting, such an event may end their employment suddenly and unilaterally.
+If arousal control is a difficult issue for a new male model, perhaps a different form of employment should be considered… just saying.

 In every model’s career there will come a time when you have to break a pose.
-Something in your limbs was set poorly, or something is falling asleep and beginning to ache, or something is wrong with your G.I., but your instinct is to preserve the pose at all costs.
+Something in your limbs was set poorly, or something is falling asleep and beginning to ache, or something is wrong with your G.I... but your instinct is to preserve the pose at all costs.
 No instructor or artist anywhere wants you to hurt yourself.
 In the event of severe pain, your wellness as a human overrides the value of that one pose.

 Be honest, and speak out if you are hurting.
 Break part of the pose temporarily if needed, and the whole pose if necessary.
 My best advice is: learn your body, and listen to your body.
-Most fundamentally, use your noggin when you set the pose in the first place.
+And most fundamentally, use your noggin when you set the pose in the first place.
 You will learn with experience what you can and cannot hold, and for how long.
 In the end, you are the final arbiter of what poses you do.
 It is always OK (but difficult) to say to an artist or professor, “No, I can’t do that!”
 They may not be happy to hear those words, but they will be even less happy if you break a pose halfway through… guaranteed!

-My guiding phrase for my protégés is this: “pursuit of perfection.“ No model will ever do a perfect pose unless they are dead, lol.
-But you can always ‘pursue perfection’ in every living pose.
+My guiding phrase for my protégés is this: “pursuit of perfection.“ No model will ever do a perfect pose unless they are dead.
+But you can always ‘pursue perfection’ in every pose.
 In the process, you will become a favorite of artists everywhere.
 Built upon the foundation of basic protocol, an experienced model capable of varied, interesting, well-held poses will be worth their weight in gold.
 You will be asked back again and again.
 You will be shared with others.
 Eventually, if you are in a large market, you will have more work than you are capable of accepting.
 Basic protocol is your best friend.